msbatal/PHP-Cache-Class/README.md

 ### Installation

-Download all files (except Test directory), change the htaccess.txt file's name to the .htaccess (important), and move it to your cache directory.
+Download all files (except Test directory), change the htaccess.txt file's name to the .htaccess, and move it to your cache directory.
+Htaccess file will be created automatically if it does not exist.

-To utilize this class, first import SunCache.php into your project, and require it.
+To utilize this class, first import SunCache.php into your project and require it.
 SunCache requires PHP 5.5+ to work.

 ```php